-- It can be hard to ask for help.
-It may make you feel guilty or like you do not have control. - Asking for help is temporary.
-As you get stronger you will be able to do more for yourself and others. - Family and friends often want to know what they can do to help.
+- Asking for help is temporary!
+As you get stronger you will be able to do more for yourself and others. - Family and friends are often willing to help.
+Talk to them about what they can do.

 Do things to help you relax.